CoAct Database

 Transformative Urban Mobility Initiative

-All around the world urban leaders, transport experts, planners or students strive to transform mobility for the better for all - we unite them.
-We roll out innovations on the ground, enable leaders with profound know-how and invest in the future of urban mobility.
+All around the world urban leaders, transport experts, planners or students strive to transform mobility for the better for all.
+They roll out innovations on the ground, enable leaders with profound know-how and invest in the future of urban mobility.

-TUMI supports transport projects all around the world and enables policy makers to transform urban mobility.
-We believe in sustainable mobility for a better future.
+TUMI supports transport projects all around the world and enables policy makers to transform urban mobility, believing in sustainable mobility for a better future.

-We base TUMI on three pillars: innovation, knowledge, investment.
-We support innovative pilot projects around the world.
-We share knowledge with planners about modern mobility concepts, in workshops and conferences.
-We invest in the construction and modernisation of sustainable urban infrastructure.
+TUMI is based on three pillars: innovation, knowledge, investment.
+They support innovative pilot projects around the world, through knowledge sharing with planners about modern mobility concepts, in workshops and conferences.
+They invest in the construction and modernisation of sustainable urban infrastructure.

 | Activity period | 2017–present |